pachterlab/gget/README.md

 ___
 ## gget pdb 🔮
-Query RCSB PDB for the protein structutre/metadata of a given PDB ID.
+Query [RCSB Protein Data Bank (PDB)](https://www.rcsb.org/) for the protein structutre/metadata of a given PDB ID.
 Return format: Resource 'pdb' is returned in PDB format.
 All other resources are returned in JSON format.

 **Positional argument**